 Professionals in all agencies should be alert to the possibility that a child for whom they have concerns may be sexually exploited.
 They should discuss their concerns with their agency’s nominated safeguarding lead.

-For more information visit the Stoke-on-Trent Local Safeguarding Children Board website on www.safeguardingchildren.stoke.gov.uk
+For more information visit the Stoke-on-Trent Local Safeguarding Children Board website: www.safeguardingchildren.stoke.gov.uk